 Unfortunately, getting a quick divorce in the United States is not as simple as getting one overseas.
 In the US, the guidelines for obtaining a divorce differ from state to state.
 Even though you may be able to get a divorce without proving your spouse did something wrong or immoral, you may still have to be separated for a certain amount of time before the divorce can be finalized.
 Typically, this time period is one to two years.
 If your spouse contests the divorce terms or there are disagreements about how to divide financial assets, the time period can be much longer.

 The legal fees associated with a divorce can be huge – and out of reach for many people.
 Fortunately, you can draft the forms to file for a divorce online.
-There are many websites available to help you fill out the necessary forms in order to file in your state.
+There are many websites available to help you fill out the necessary forms in order to file in your province.
 All you’ll need to do is print them out and file them in the appropriate family court.
 That said, if you suspect your spouse will contest the divorce, it’s best to have a lawyer to protect your interests – divorce templates found online may not offer you the specific provisions you want.
 For a Divorce in Canada see what the Naked Divorce Filer has to offer.

-If you opt to file for a divorce using internet-based form paperwork, you’ll still need to meet the guidelines for your state.
+If you opt to file for a divorce using internet-based form paperwork, you’ll still need to meet the guidelines for your province.
 These may include having reasonable grounds for a divorce or going through the mandatory waiting period.
 While this form of divorce may be easier to file for, it can be just as time consuming as going through a lawyer.

 Getting Divorced Overseas